sshshana/robo-advisor/README.md

 python app/robo_advisor.py
 ```

+Once launched, the application will ask you to enter the stock symbol of your interest.
+Please follow the insturctions the applicaiton prompts.

+Once you enter the symbol, the stock data will be retrieved, and the application will calculate the annualized return based on the data, following the steps below:
+ 1. Retrieve closed stock prices of the past 100 days.
+ 2. Calculate daily returns.
+ 3. Calcaulte geometric average of the returns.
+ 4. Annualize the calculated geometric-average return.

+Based on the annualized return, the application will tell you whether the expected return on the stock is high, medium, or low.
+It will also provide you the reason for its evaluation.

-The stock data retrieved through Alpha Vantage will be stored as a CSV file under the subdirectory called "data".
-The CSV file will be named as, for example, "stockdata_AAPL.csv".
+The retrieved stock data will be stored as a CSV file under the subdirectory called "data".
+The CSV file will be named as, for example, "stockdata_AAPL.csv", "stockdata_MSFT.csv",  etc.

-The application will calcaulte the annualized return based on the most recent

-Here are some important tips that will help you use this application effectively:

- + If you want to send a copy of the receipt to a customer's email, enter `y` after the checkout.
-Then input the customer's email address as the program prompts.

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment